Magnetism in Gemstones

-Copper-bearing Tourmalines are the only color variety of the Elbaite species that we have found to fluoresce under long wave UV light.
-Most Parabias in our study do not fluoresce, but some blue and light green copper-bearing Tourmalines fluoresce a weak to moderate bluish white color due to an unidentified activator.
+Copper-bearing Tourmalines are the only color variety of the Elbaite species that we have found that sometimes fluoresces under long wave UV light.
+Fluorescence is uncommon, and most Parabias in our study do not fluoresce, as is the case with most gem Tourmalines.
+But some blue and light green copper-bearing Tourmalines fluoresce a weak to moderate bluish white color due to an unidentified activator.
 (Pink spots in the photo on the right are an artifact of UV light, not fluorescence).
-As we have already seen, the only other Tourmaline that sometimes fluoresces is Chrome Tourmaline, which belongs to the Dravite species and fluoresces red under long wave UV light due to chromium.
+As we have already seen, the only other gem Tourmaline that sometimes fluoresces is Chrome Tourmaline, which belongs to the Dravite species and fluoresces red under long wave UV light due to chromium.

 Blue Paraiba Tourmaline

 2.60ct, Strong, SI 95